flux-framework/flux-core/doc/man1/flux-update.rst

 would request an update of ``attributes.system.myattr`` to the string value ``"value"``.

-The flux-update(1) command may also support other convenient key aliases.
+The :program:`flux update` command may also support other convenient key aliases.
 Key aliases are listed in the SPECIAL KEYS section below.

 Updates will be sent to the job manager update service, which checks that the current user is permitted to apply all updates, and that all updates